parkerro-dev/my-app/README.md

 (okay, you're still here?)
 lovely.
 Okay so the nice thing about npm is that it also has built in deployment, but this (like most things as you'll learn) will take a bit of set up.
 First i should explain github pages.
 This is a free resource provided by github to host light websites in urls like https://aoneillmark.github.io/example-website/.
-This is fairly handy because sometimes actually running your website on a server will be different to hosting on your own computer in subtle ways (filepaths n shit) so it's a nice little test
+This is fairly handy because sometimes actually running your website on a server will be different to hosting on your own computer in subtle ways (filepaths and so on) so it's a nice little test
 And also it's handy because it means we can run physoc.ie on top of a github page essentially. 'physoc.ie' is just a coverup for a github web page. it's github all the way down i tell ya

 So you're going to deploy your website that you've written locally to a github page under your own account and your own fork.